Zareel/PPT-Web-Development-Assignments/backendInterviewQuestions/readme.md

 Ans:

-- API versioning is the practice of transparently managing the changes to your API.
-It is the effective communication around changes to our API, so consumers know what to expect from it.
+- API versioning is the practice of transparently managing the changes to your API, so consumers know what to expect from it.
 You are delivering data to public in some fasion and you need to communicate when you change the way that data is delivered
 - API versioning is required because it ensures stability and reliability
-- With APIs, somethins as simple as changing a property name from `productId` to `productID` can break thing for consumers.
+- With APIs, somethings as simple as changing a property name from `productId` to `productID` can break things for consumers.
 Versioning is the solution for this

 ### 3. What is data contract and breaking changes?